 Can we go to the Air-Dome everyday?

-Yes at SGC we have exclusive access to the Air-Dome, Air-Bag, mulch-pit and new for 2013 Satellite dish drop to mulch pit - everyday from 3-5pm no one is allowed in the Air-dome when SGC campers are in there.
+Yes at SGC we have exclusive access to the Air-Dome, Air-Bag, mulch-pit and Satellite dish drop to mulch pit - everyday from 3-5pm no one is allowed in the Air-dome when SGC campers are in there.
 All of the other camps only use it a few times during the week plus they have to ride when the general public is in there, which means long lines for the foam pit.

 Can we go the front of the lift-line if the lines are long to board the chair lift?

 Yes at SGC we have lift-line priority, which means when the lines are long it does not effect us.
 We are the only weeklong camp that operates in the bike park that has this perk.